BillyBadBoy/ng-dnd/README.md

 Note: if `dragEnter` is invoked then `dragLeave` will also be invoked later (plus possibly `dragDrop` if the drop was successful).

+#### Minimal implementation
-All functions are optional.
-If a model is missing a function then a default implementation is used instead.
-In addition to the functions decribed above, models may also include a boolean `debug` property which, if `true`, will log messages to the console about missing functions.
+All model functions are optional.
+If a model is missing a function then a default (do nothing) implementation is used instead.

+In addition to the functions described above, models may also include a boolean `debug` property which, if `true`, will log messages to the console about missing functions.
 Therefore a minimal implementation for either a dndDraggable or dndDroppable model is `{debug:true}` - this will respond to dnd events with messages to the console.